This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Saudi Arabia.

 Please click on each section to expand further:

-The Saudi Council of Ministers in May 2021 approved merging of the General Authority of Zakat and Tax (GAZT) and the General Authority of Customs to form the Zakat, Tax and Customs Authority (ZATCA).
+The Saudi cabinet, chaired by King Salman bin Abdulaziz, approved the merging of the General Authority of Zakat and Tax (GAZT) with the General Authority of Customs to form the Zakat, Tax, and Customs Authority (ZATCA) on 4 May 2021.

-Value Added Tax (VAT) is the main type of indirect taxation in the Kingdom of Saudi Arabia.
-The tax was introduced from 1/1/2018 and is the result of a common agreement of all Gulf countries (KSA, UAE, Oman, Qatar, Bahrain, Kuwait) to introduce VAT as the main indirect tax in the region.
+Value-added tax (VAT) is the main type of indirect taxation in the Kingdom of Saudi Arabia.
+It was introduced on 1/1/2018 and is the result of a common agreement among all Gulf countries (KSA, UAE, Oman, Qatar, Bahrain, Kuwait) to introduce VAT as the main indirect tax in the region.

 The VAT framework, the Common VAT Agreement of the States of the Gulf Cooperation Council, sets the principles of VAT taxation in the region.
-KSA issued the Value Added Tax Law and the Value Added Tax – Implementing Regulations setting the legal framework of VAT in the country.
-VAT in KSA has a much larger tax base with limited zero-rated and exempt items.
-Financial Services are subject to VAT in KSA.
+KSA issued the Value Added Tax Law and the Value Added Tax—Implementing Regulations, setting the legal framework of VAT in the Country.
+VAT in KSA has a much larger base with limited zero-rated and exempt items.

-VAT taxes consumption of goods and services, is applied in the entire supply chain and although it burdens the final consumer, the tax is collected and paid to the tax authorities by businesses.
+VAT consumption of goods and services is applied throughout the supply chain, starting from the point when a manufacturer purchases raw materials until a retailer sells the end-product to the consumer.
+Although it burdens the final consumer, VAT is collected and paid to ZATCA by VAT-registered businesses.

-VAT registered businesses will charge VAT (output tax) on its taxable sales and incur VAT (input tax) on its taxable purchases (including any VAT paid during import of goods).
-The difference between the output tax and the deductible input tax in each accounting period will be the amount of VAT payable by the business to the tax authority.
-Where the input tax exceeds the output tax, it can be carried forward to the next tax period or a refund can be claimed.
+VAT-registered businesses will charge VAT (output VAT) on its taxable sales and incur VAT (input VAT) on its taxable purchases (including any VAT paid during the import of goods).
+The difference between the output VAT and the deductible input VAT in each accounting period will be the amount of VAT payable by the business to the tax authority.
+Where the input VAT exceeds the output VAT, it can be carried forward to the next VAT period, or a refund can be claimed.

-There are two rates of VAT that are applied to goods and services in the KSA; the standard rate at 15%, and the zero rate.
-In addition, certain goods and services are exempted from the VAT.
+In KSA, VAT applies to goods and services at two rates: the standard rate of 15% and the zero rate.
+Certain goods and services are also exempt from VAT.

-Businesses that make exempt supplies are unable to claim all of the input tax that they incur.
+Businesses that make exempt supplies cannot claim all of the VAT input they incur.

 Most goods imported into the KSA are subject to VAT.
-The tax will have to be paid by the importer at the time of importation and is calculated at CIF price plus custom duties.
-VAT registered importers can opt to pay import Vat through their VAT return subject to approval by the tax authorities.
+The VAT must be paid by the importer at the time of importation and is calculated at the CIF price plus customs duties.
+VAT-registered importers can opt to pay import VAT through their VAT return, subject to approval by the tax authorities.
+Presently, VAT is temporarily deferred on Imports of goods as part of measures introduced during the pandemic.

-According to the Unified VAT Agreement for the Council States the tax becomes due on the date of the supply of Goods or Services, the date of issuance of the tax invoice or upon partial or full receipt of the Consideration, whichever comes first, and to the extent of the received amount.
+According to The Unified Gulf Cooperation Council VAT framework Agreement for the Council States, the VAT becomes due on either the date of the supply of Goods or Services, or the date of issuance of the VAT invoice or upon partial or full receipt of the Consideration, whichever comes first, and to the extent of the received amount.

-The Zakat, Tax and Customs Authority started implementing a new mechanism for VAT entitlement for establishments contracting with government entities, beginning on November 1, 2021.
+The Zakat, Tax and Customs Authority started implementing a new mechanism for VAT entitlement for establishments contracting with government entities on November 1, 2021.

 This amendment to the regulation includes changing the date of supply and the VAT entitlement on all supplies of goods or services made from establishments contracting with government entities under the Government Tenders and Procurement law.

-The Authority stated that the tax due date would be the date of issuing the payment order for the claim related to taxable supplies according to the procedures of the Tenders Law or the date of receiving the consideration for the supply or part of it, whichever is earlier, to ensure that the entity gets the tax due on the supply before declaring it and paying it to the Authority in its periodic returns.
+The Authority stated that the VAT due date would be either the date of issuing the payment order for the claim related to taxable supplies according to the procedures of the Tenders Law or the date of receiving the consideration for the supply or part of it, whichever is earlier, to ensure that the entity gets the VAT due on the supply before declaring it and paying it to the Authority in its periodic returns.

-Any natural or legal person, public or private, resident in KSA, conducting an economic activity and in its course, makes a taxable supply of goods and services must register for VAT if the value of such taxable supplies in the KSA exceeds or is expected to exceed in the coming 12 months the value of SAR 375,000.
+Any natural or legal person conducting an economic activity and, in its course, makes a taxable supply of goods and services must register for VAT if the value of such taxable supplies in the KSA exceeds or is expected to exceed in the coming 12 months the value of SAR 375,000.

 The threshold for voluntary registration is SAR 187,500.